 - 1% cash back on all purchases

-- Introductory bonus: $150 cash back by spending $500 in the first 90 days after account opening
+- Introductory bonus: $200 cash rewards bonus by spending $1,000 in the first 90 days after account opening

 The cash back you earn in the 3% and 2% bonus categories is limited to the first $2,500 in combined spending every quarter.
 After that limit is reached you’ll earn 1% cash back on those purchases.
 With that limit you can earn up to $75 cash back every 3 months, if you only buy gas and get the 3% rate.